oneapi-src/oneDNN/doc/usage_models/training_bf16.md

 output is to be fed to operations that do not support bfloat16 or require better precision.

-## Bfloat16 Workflow
+## bfloat16 Workflow

 The main difference between implementing training with the `f32` data type and with the `bf16` data type is the way the weights updates are treated.
 With the `f32` data type, the weights gradients have the same data type as the weights themselves.
-This is not necessarily the case with the `bf16` data type as DNNL allows some flexibility here.
+This is not necessarily the case with the `bf16` data type as oneDNN allows some flexibility here.
 For example, one could maintain a master copy of all the weights, computing weights gradients in `f32` and converting the result to `bf16` afterwards.